Beyond-Logic/Beyond-Logic/README.md

 - 📫 How to reach me ... twitter @_beyond_logic
 --->

+👋 Hi, I’m Edema Ero,
-Software Engineer with a passion for frontend development who is looking for a challenging experience that will aid in the improvement of current skills and development of new ones.
+A Software Engineer with a passion for frontend development who is looking for a challenging experience that will aid in the improvement of current skills and development of new ones.

 <!---
 Beyond-Logic/Beyond-Logic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.